ionic-team/ionic-docs/src/pages/appflow/destinations/manual.md

 - Choose the destination for the build from the `2.
 Configure Deployment` page

 - The result will be shown in the `Deployment` page

+- Once you have returned to the `Deployment` page you can click on the row to the logs for the Deployment